Soneliem/snodeb/website/docs/tips.md

 A good bundler like tsup should be able to bundle dev dependencies just fine and tree-shake where possible.

-After building your app, you should remove development dependencies to keep the package size minimal:
+After building your app, you should remove development dependencies to keep the package size minimal.
+You have two options:

+#### Option 1: Use snodeb's built-in purge feature (recommended)

+This approach automatically runs `npm prune --omit=dev` before packaging and `npm ci` after packaging, keeping your development environment intact.
+See [Build Optimization](/docs/configuration/configuration#build-optimization) for more details.

+#### Option 2: Manual dependency management

+Manually remove development dependencies:

 ```bash
 npm prune --omit=dev